When Anxiety Makes You Lose Your Appetite

 That's not to say losing your appetite and eating less than normal will have zero effect on you.
-Ideally you can get as much food as your body needs each day.
+Ideally you can get as much nutrition as your body needs each day.
 But just know that you're going to be okay down the road if you eat less for a short while.

 Some calories are better than no calories

 As I said, if you feel anxious and like you have no appetite, gently try to eat as much as usual anyway.
 You may be surprised you can eat just fine once you start doing it.
 But that doesn't always work.
 Sometimes anxiety really does limit your appetite.
 In that case eat what you can.
 Don't fall into All-Or-Nothing thinking where you conclude, "If I can't eat as much as normal, as easily as normal, then I might as well skip dinner entirely."

 Less-healthy food is better than no food

 Also, try not to stress too much if the things you're eating aren't ultra-healthy or varied.
 Your priority at the moment is just to get some food in you.
 Your body can handle a short period of less than perfect nutrition.